 Once you have your website up and running, you should continue to run various A/B tests to determine if a different version helps drive more conversions through your website.
 You can do A/B testing with just about anything…. call to action buttons, form fields, form length, different images, ad text, homepage layouts, and so on.
 Get creative and don’t be afraid to test the big things, as they will often make the biggest difference.
 If the results didn’t turn out as you had hoped, you can always go back to what you had before or perform a new test!

-Heat map testing is a method used to determine which elements and areas on your website are most often hovered over.
+Heat map testing is a method used to determine which elements and areas on your website are hovered over most often.
 Understanding where your user’s mouse spends most of its time offers similar benefits to understanding where their eyes are most drawn to.
 You may be surprised by the results!
 Take this data and see if it aligns with where you want people to keep their mouse.
 If it doesn’t align, maybe it’s time to make some changes.
 You can find software that does this, but typically they are going to come with some cost.